adamcohenrose/webdev-curriculum/en-GB/Tell a Story/Tell a Story.md

 # Introduction { .intro}

-In this project, you'll learn how to create your own webpage to tell a story, joke or poem.
+In this project, you'll learn how to create your own webpage to tell a story about Minecraft.

 ![screenshot](story-final.png)